 The Khazakstan government has agreed to back cycling's Astana outfit for the rest of the 2009 season, including the Tour de France, a team spokesman said today.

-The promise of support guarantees the involvement of seven-times Tour winner Lance Armstrong and 2007 winner Alberto Contador in the race which starts at Monaco on June 4.
+The promise of support guarantees the involvement of seven-times Tour winner Lance Armstrong and 2007 winner Alberto Contador in the race which starts at

 "It was impossible to imagine our team being outside the world's greatest event," said Astana team manager Johan Bruyneel, who confirmed there would be no change in the team's line-up of riders.
 "It means we can look forward to the next races, for us this is a fresh start," he added.